projectara/greybus-spec/source/special.rst

    If the SVC detects this timer has expired and :ref:`hardware-model-mailbox` is MAILBOX_NONE, the activation sequence is complete.
 The SVC shall set INTF_TYPE to IFT_UNIPRO.
-The Interface State is ACTIVATED, as described above.
+The Interface is ACTIVATED, as described above.
    When this occurs, immediately proceed to step 9.

 7. If the Interface is notified that UNIPRO is UPRO_UP and supports